hdfiresky/Dramaverse/backend.md

     ```

 2.  **Start the Production Server**:
     From your `/backend` directory, run the following command.
-This starts the app in "cluster" mode to use all available CPU cores and sets a secure JWT secret as an environment variable.
+This starts the app in "cluster" mode, sets a secure JWT secret, and the server will automatically handle migrations on startup.

     ```bash
     JWT_SECRET="your-long-random-super-secret-string-for-production" pm2 start server.js -i max --name "dramaverse-backend"